yeshajt/hackgt20/ideas.md

 ## HackGT Ideas

+### Rankings
+1. platform where users can upload receipts to keep track of how much money they spend where (comprehensively analyzes spending habits) (*Capital One*)
+2. platform to connect restaurants and local gardeners (*NCR*)
+3. a platform that helps doctors keep track of patient records (*Anthem*)
+4.

 ### Ed Tech
 1. anti-plagiarism chrome extension that can be run on Google Docs while the student is working
 2. app that connects individuals with others anonymously for mental health support?